shenwei356/rush/README.md

      prefix_3_suffix
      prefix_1_suffix
      prefix_2_suffix
+  2. A variable name should start with a letter and be followed by letters, digits, or underscores.
+     A regular expression is used to check them: ^[a-zA-Z][A-Za-z0-9_]*$
-  2. The value could also contain replacement strings.
+  3. The value could also contain replacement strings.
      # {p} will be replaced with {%:}, which computes the basename and remove all file extensions.
      $ echo a/b/c.txt.gz | rush -v 'p={%:}' 'echo {p} {p}.csv'
      c c.csv